qixu11/comp_did_replication/README.md

 bandwidths chosen by cross-validation or plug-in rules — through routines compiled from C++ via `RcppArmadillo`.

-These differences arise in the local-polynomial step: at each evaluation point it (pseudo-)inverts a local weighted moment matrix (`X' W X`), which can be near-singular when few observations carry appreciable weight there.
-Inverting an ill-conditioned matrix amplifies small floating-point differences across operating systems, compilers, and BLAS/LAPACK builds — a numerical feature of local estimation, that leaves the qualitative conclusions unchanged.
+Small numerical differences arise in the local-polynomial step.
+At each evaluation point, the procedure computes a (pseudo-)inverse of a local weighted moment matrix, (`X' W X`), which can become nearly singular when few observations receive appreciable weight.
+Inverting an ill-conditioned matrix amplifies small floating-point differences across operating systems, compilers, and BLAS/LAPACK implementations.
+This is a numerical feature of local estimation and does not affect the paper's qualitative conclusions.

-This is most visible in the plug-in rows of Table 3: it uses a frequency-based kernel (no smoothing) for the discrete covariates, so each fit conditions on an exact discrete cell, giving smaller local samples and more often near-singular matrices than the cross-validated (LOOCV/RCV) variants, which smooth across categories.
-Matching the reported R and package versions (notably `np`) and toolchain gives the closest agreement.
+These differences are most apparent in the plug-in rows of Table 3.
+The plug-in estimator uses a frequency-based kernel (that is, no smoothing) for the discrete covariates, so each fit conditions on an exact discrete cell.
+This results in smaller effective local samples and more frequent near-singular matrices than the cross-validated (LOOCV/RCV) variants, which smooth across categories.
+Matching the reported R and package versions (especially `np`) and using a similar toolchain yields the closest agreement.

 ### Troubleshooting